manualChair/commonlib/README.md

 Folder	|Target	|Description
 ---|---|---
-conces	|List	|Lists, including multi-dimensional lists strings	|Sequence	|Strings and one-dimensional lists that can be converted to string sequences	|Sequence	|Generic one-dimensional lists, including strings and lists that can be converted to string
+conses	|List	|Lists, including multi-dimensional lists strings	|Sequence	|Strings and one-dimensional lists that can be converted to string sequences	|Sequence	|Generic one-dimensional lists, including strings and lists that can be converted to string